Thrombotic Thrombocytopenic Purpura (TTP)

 Symptoms and Signs of TTP

-Hereditary cases often manifest in infancy and early childhood.
+Hereditary cases often manifest in infancy or early childhood, many with a strong family history of the disease.
 Acquired cases typically occur among adults.

-Initial symptoms may be mild and develop gradually or acute and severe.
+Initial symptoms may be mild and develop gradually or may be acute and severe.
 Without treatment, the disease progresses and is often fatal.

 Anemia typically causes weakness and fatigue.

-Manifestations of ischemia develop with varying severity in multiple organs.
-These manifestations include weakness, confusion, seizures and/or coma, abdominal pain, nausea, vomiting, diarrhea, and arrhythmias caused by myocardial damage.
+Manifestations of ischemia develop in multiple organs with varying severity.
+Manifestations include weakness, confusion, seizures and/or coma, abdominal pain, nausea, vomiting, diarrhea, and arrhythmias caused by myocardial damage.
 Fever does not usually occur.

-The symptoms and signs of thrombotic thrombocytopenic purpura and hemolytic-uremic syndrome (HUS) are indistinguishable, except that neurologic symptoms are less common and renal failure more common with HUS.
+The symptoms and signs of TTP and hemolytic-uremic syndrome (HUS) are indistinguishable, except that neurologic symptoms are less common and renal failure more common with HUS.

 Diagnosis of TTP

-• Complete blood count (CBC) with platelets, peripheral blood smear, reticulocyte count, direct antiglobulin (Coombs) test, lactate dehydrogenase (LDH), prothrombin time (PT), partial thromboplastin time (PTT), fibrinogen, haptoglobin, and serum bilirubin (direct and indirect)
+• Complete blood count (CBC) with platelets, examination of peripheral blood smear, reticulocyte count, direct antiglobulin (Coombs) test, lactate dehydrogenase (LDH), prothrombin time (PT), partial thromboplastin time (PTT), fibrinogen, haptoglobin, and serum bilirubin (direct and indirect), ADAMTS13 activity, and autoantibody (inhibitor) assays

 • Urinalysis and renal function tests